 Written by Aaron-Michael Fox.

 Dr. Carter Godwin Woodson is known as the “Father of Black History” for his role in founding what is now Black History Month and the seeds for many of his later-life insights would be sewn right here in the Jewel City of Huntington, West Virginia.
-There is a statue of the gentleman scholar on Hal Greer Boulevard year Ninth Avenue.
+There is a statue of the gentleman scholar on Hal Greer Boulevard near Ninth Avenue.

 Dr. Woodson was born December 19, 1875 in New Canton, Virginia, to parents who had been slaves before Abraham Lincoln’s Emancipation Proclamation.
 His father, James Woodson, had worked diligently for the Union during the Civil War.
-The elder Woodson moved his family to West Virginia when he heard that Huntington was building a high school for black students.
+The elder Woodson moved his family to West Virginia when he heard that Huntington was building a high school for Black students.

-The Woodson family was large and had very limited resources, so Carter could only attend school very infrequently.
+The Woodson family was large and had limited resources, so Carter could only attend school very infrequently.
 But that didn’t stop the young Woodson.
 Through self-instruction, he managed to master all of the fundamentals of the “common school subjects” by the age of 17.

 Unable to afford the luxury of a full-time education, in 1892, Woodson moved to Fayette County, W. Va. where he would spend the next three years working as a coal miner.
 This time spent underground in the West Virginia hills would prove to be influential on the young Woodson, who for the rest of his life would advocate for vocational education alongside classroom education.